 Unfortunately when the MTB trails were being planned and designed no changing of land tenure was undertaken to ensure the forested valleys and ridges they wind through would be protected from logging.

-From April 2020 almost 350,000 ha of native forest will be taken out of temporary reserve back into state forests.
-This includes large areas of forests in north east Tasmania, and forests around the Blue Derby, Bay Of Fires and St Helens MTB linking trails.
+From April 2020 over 350,000 ha of native forest were taken out of temporary reserve and re-listed as state forests, making them available to logging.
+This includes large areas of forests in north east Tasmania and forests around the Blue Derby, Bay Of Fires and St Helens MTB linking trails.

 These forests are worth more standing as tourism destinations, carbon banks, water sheds and biodiversity arks.